I’m Not a Pinterest Mom. And I’m Finally Okay With It.

-The month of September feels like a fresh start for many.
+The fall feels like a fresh start for many.
 It’s a time when perfectly captured bento box lunches fill my Instagram feed, and well-crafted schedules clutter my Pinterest.

 Doors around my neighbourhood are adorned with a new fall wreath, and kids wear brand new shoes, so hopeful and sparkling clean.

 At my house, my kids are wearing mud-caked shoes, and clothes that are wrinkled from the boxes under their beds, where they were stored all summer.
 Our threadbare wreath is a few years old and looks like it has rabies.
 I opted out of dipping into my retirement savings to buy a Bento box, but we are fans of reusable ziplock bags around here.

 I’m not a Pinterest-obsessed or Instagram-worthy mom, and I’m finally okay with that.

 When I was still a rookie parent I felt like I needed to keep up appearances as a home organizer, or whatever you want to call it.
 I would always look at September and January as times for fresh opportunities and new organizational habits.
 I figured I just wasn’t trying hard enough, and I’d work extra hard to be the most organized mom on the block, next time.
 I knew that organization didn’t come naturally, but I figured with practice and discipline I would improve.

 Three kids later, and I’ve finally admitted that I am not meant for visually appealing motherhood.